List of foreign women's football players in India

 Clubs listed are those which have contracted the player.
 Note that calendar years are used.
 This follows general practice in expressing years a player spent at club.

-As of April 2025, 15 different nations have been represented in the IWL.
-Bhutan is the most recent nation to be represented with Sonam Choden debuting for Kickstart on 21 March 2025.
+As of March 2026, 17 different nations have been represented in the IWL.
+Mozambique is the most recent nation to be represented with Ninika debuting for Gokulam Kerala on 20 December 2025.

 In bold: players who are currently active with an IWL club.